dev-diaries/web/_posts/2020-07-07-on-imlementing-pull-request-feedback-a-short-story.markdown

 Changes made after you have a working version of a feature should be heavily tested and vetted.
-When you're in the zone and writing code and testing it might be difficult to go back through all your test cases when making a small feedback based change. _Of course_ your feature has automated test so any breaking changes will be caught your tests but even then we all know that tests are always perfect either.
+When you're in the zone and writing code and testing it might be difficult to go back through all your test cases when making a small feedback based change. _Of course_ your feature has automated tests so any breaking changes will be caught, but even then we all know that tests aren't always perfect either.
 It is still important to review changes made even if they might seem harmless.
 The pull request reviewer is looking at your code with fresh eyes which can be a positive and a negative thing.
-Ultimately it is up to you - the person who opened up the pull request to equip your teammates with enough context to review your pull request thoroughly and also up to you to implement changes as you see fit without introducing any new bugs.
+Ultimately it is up to you - the person who opened up the pull request - to equip your teammates with enough context to review your pull request thoroughly.
+It is then up to you to implement changes as you see fit without introducing any new bugs.